RX-M/web-public/self-study/cks-mod-6/cks-mod-6-content.md

 To learn more about the settings you can use to ensure your containers are immutable while they run under Kubernetes, check out [the Pod SecurityContext page on the Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/).

-## Use Audit Logs to monitor access
+# Use Kubernetes audit logs to monitor access

 The Kubernetes API Server has the ability to generate sophisticated access events to help users audit their cluster usage.
 When configured properly, the cluster audits the activities generated by users, by applications that use the Kubernetes API, and by the control plane itself.
 The main purpose of auditing is to help detect abnormal or otherwise unusual activity that could indicate a breach, whether it is in progress or happened recently.